Last Updated: September 1, 2021

 Blogs are everywhere nowadays, and for a good reason.
 A blog can be the core of a business model with an insanely low entry barrier, especially when compared to most brick-and-mortar businesses.

 It’s no wonder then that the blogging industry is expected to grow at an impressive pace.
-I’m sure the trends outlined by most 2019 blogging statistics Hosting Tribunal collected will prove this to be true.
+I’m sure the trends outlined by most of the 2021 blogging statistics Hosting Tribunal collected will prove this to be true.

 The good news is, it’s still an excellent time to start and grow a blogging business.
-As long as there are people, who are passionate about things (which is gonna be pretty much always), you can be sure blogging will exist in one form or other.
+As long as there are people, who are passionate about things (which is going to be pretty much always), you can be sure blogging will exist in one form or other.

 The possibilities are practically limitless.
 You could just keep an online diary, share expertise in an area, or even become a millionaire by publishing and managing several blogs.
 The choice is yours.